The Story of Our Parish

 A gym-auditorium wing was added to the school in 1962 and was blessed in February 1963.
 In the summer of 1988, the Cleveland Avenue church was renovated with seating placed on three sides of the altar.

-Corpus Christi School closed on June 2, 1989 and leased to Minnesota Waldorf School from 1991 to 2001.
-It is currently leased to Hand in Hand Christian Montessori School.
+Corpus Christi School closed on June 2, 1989 and leased to Minnesota Waldorf School from 1991 to 2001 and Hand in Hand Christian Montessori School from 2008 to 2019.